 Following my last post, here is the continuation of my adventures in Tokyo with details of my visit to Sushi Dai.
-Sushi Dai is notably the best sushi restaurant in Tsukiji market.
+Sushi Dai is notably the best sushi restaurant in the Tsukiji market.
 Although the restaurant opens at 5 am, people line up at 3 am to grab a spot in one of the 14 seats.
 The later you arrive, the longer you will have to wait in line.
-Underestimating the amount of time it would take to get to Sushi Dai, my friends and I arrived at 4 am to see already at least 40 people in line.
+My friends and I arrived at 4 am only to see already at least 40 people in line.
 Mind you, it was cold and raining and by the time we got there, we anticipated at least a 2-hour wait.
 Realistically, that turned into a 3-hour wait, but every minute was worth what was about to come.

-There was a group of 9 of us and we had already figured that we would be splitting up, but the host was able to seat everyone at the same time.
+Sushi Dai is extremely accommodating and was even able to seat our party of 9 all at once.
 If you have ever visited Japan, you would know that a group of 9 people eating at one table a rarity.

-Once our time finally arrived, we were immediately presented with the first piece.
-To start was the egg omelet, a perfectly shaped piece of soft savory egg to warm the palate and stomach.
-On a cold morning, it was much appreciated as was the tea – can I just take a moment here to say, Japanese tea is far superior to any tea served in the states!
-It’s no wonder that people buy bags and bags of tea before leaving the country.
+As soon as we sat down, we were presented with the first course, an egg omelet.
+It was a perfectly shaped piece of soft savory egg to warm the palate and stomach.
+On a cold morning, it was much appreciated as was the tea - can I just take a moment here to say, Japanese tea is far superior to any tea served in the states!
+It's no wonder that people buy bags and bags of tea before leaving the country.

 To follow, semi toro